-The laundry room is one of the parts of the house that commands attention for its hard work.
+The laundry room is one of the parts of a house that commands attention for its hard work.
 While the living room attracts aesthetic attention because it’s the place to receive visitors, the laundry room must not be neglected for keeping you and the other parts of your house clean.
 Yes, the laundry room keeps you and other parts of your home clean.
 Now, whether your laundry room is small or big, the most important thing is for it to serve you efficiently.
 In the same vein, you’re the one that can make it serve you well by locating it strategically and keeping it clean, well-arranged, and equipped.

 In this guide, we look through all you need to know about a laundry room.
 So, join us as we discuss the minute laundry room details you need to know, from color types to location and design in your apartment.
 Some might be asking about the difference between a utility room and a laundry room…let’s quickly look at that.